Glossary

 - Point

-- Power of Sale
+- Power of attorney

-- A clause in a will, mortgage, deed of trust or trust agreement authorizing the sale or transfer of land in accordance with the terms of the clause.
+- A clause in a will, mortgage, deed of trust, or trust agreement authorizing the sale or transfer of land in accordance with the terms of the clause.

-- Prepayment Penalty
+- Prepayment penalty

 - Insurance written by a private company protecting the lender against loss if the borrower defaults on the mortgage.

-- Purchase Contract.
+- Purchase contract

 R

-- Real Property
+- Real property

-- Land, together with fixtures, improvements and appurtenances.
+- Land, together with fixtures, improvements, and appurtenances.

 - Realtor